schwiftyg/Summary_Notes/others/mark_questions_for_Super_team.md

 ![Screenshot from 2021-10-11 13-35-42](https://user-images.githubusercontent.com/21187699/136852506-159a3eed-4056-4b64-9b00-2082d9cfc0c7.png)

 It is not a big deal, right now the code is the best of all the three versions.
-Just a little big, I should not lose all marks for this part.
+I should not lose all marks for this part.

-I also did a lot of extra work, and basic on make an app auto_unsplash https://github.com/harryji168/auto_unsplash and full screenshot readme https://github.com/harryji168/Summary_Notes/blob/99ad209d1f72c95fc94556ccea11b31f9d00c685/Node/Node_project.md
+I also did a lot of extra work regarding auto_unsplash https://github.com/harryji168/auto_unsplash.
+Here's the screenshot of the readme https://github.com/harryji168/Summary_Notes/blob/99ad209d1f72c95fc94556ccea11b31f9d00c685/Node/Node_project.md

-The marker didn't pay attention to the whole picture of my work, work history, and extra work.
+The marker didn't pay attention to the full picture of my work and extra work.
 I already uploaded the demo data for testing.
-She didn't review it or use it.
+She didn't review or use it.